-Hannah Rogers’ passion for gardening, creative green spaces and tranquil environments will help bring a dream to reality — Hannah’s Garden, at the Children’s Center for Cancer and Blood Disorders, Palmetto Health Children’s Hospital.
+Hannah Rogers’ passion for gardening, creative green spaces and tranquil environments will help bring a dream to reality — Hannah’s Garden, at the Children’s Center for Cancer and Blood Disorders, Prisma Health Children’s Hospital–Midlands.

 Hannah’s Garden will offer a warm, welcoming space on the roof top outside the Kevin Berry Rogers Children’s Infusion Center, where children receive treatment for cancer and blood disorders.
 It is the Rogers’ wish to have an inviting green space where children and their families will enjoy sunshine and fresh air in a peaceful space featuring Mexican beach stone, water features, benches and native South Carolina plants.

-Learn more about the Rogers' story and their mission to improve the lives of children treated at the Children’s Center for Cancer and Blood Disorders, Palmetto Health Children’s Hospital.
+Learn more about the Rogers' story and their mission to improve the lives of children treated at the Children’s Center for Cancer and Blood Disorders, Prisma Health Children’s Hospital–Midlands.

-To learn more about how you can support the Rogers Garden, contact Maria DeHart at Palmetto Health Foundation at
+To learn more about how you can support the Rogers Garden, contact Maria DeHart at Prisma Health Midlands Foundation at

 803-296-2175 or Maria.DeHart@PrismaHealth.org.